electrolysis99/postProject/README.md

 2. Jetstream
 3. Livewire

+**UPDATED.
+I've uploaded this project using git clone.

 In order to demo this system,
 1. Create PostingController as well as Posting Model
 2. connect DB with db name 'postings'